faster-cpython/benchmarking-public/results/bm-20240724-3.14.0a0-cfb0a0a-JIT/bm-20240724-linux-x86_64-brandtbucher-binary_op_inplace_ad-3.14.0a0-cfb0a0a-vs-base.md

 # HPT report

-- Reliability score: 59.62% likely to be slow
+- Reliability score: 53.75% likely to be faster
-- 90% likely to have a slowdown of 1.00x
+- 90% likely to have a speedup of 1.00x
-- 95% likely to have a slowdown of 1.00x
+- 95% likely to have a speedup of 1.00x
-- 99% likely to have a slowdown of 1.00x
+- 99% likely to have a speedup of 1.00x

 # Memory
 - memory change: 1.00x